 Upon completion of the Pilot Project Area, mapping efforts will continue mapping in two other priority areas.
 The eastern area is located in proximity to New Haven, CT and the western area extending from Huntington Bay, NY to Connecticut.
 (Areas depicted by a black outline in the map below).

-Related Regions of Study: Atlantic Seaboard, Connecticut, New York
+Related Regions of Study: Atlantic Ocean, Atlantic Seaboard, Connecticut, New York

 Science for Coastal Ecosystem Management (Seafloor Mapping, Marine Spatial Planning)